inciteleal/dad_download_aeronet_data/README.md

 ## Input file

-The input file is contained in folder [01-input_dir](https://github.com/fabioslopes/download_aeronet_data/tree/master/01-input_dir) folder.
+The input file is contained in folder [01-input_dir](https://github.com/fabioslopes/download_aeronet_data/tree/master/01-input_dir).
 It is a csv file with all necessary information for download products from AERONET database.
 The input file contain 11 columns with the following fields:
 1. year_initial: Initial year for data retrieval
 2. month_initial: Initial month for data retrieval